-Your umbrella company will pay you after deducting income tax (PAYE), national insurance contributions (NICs), and any other agreed deductions – such as their service charge.
+Your umbrella company will pay you after deducting income tax (PAYE), National Insurance Contributions (NICs), and any other agreed deductions – such as their service charge (margin).

 The main ways to differentiate between the benefits provided by umbrella providers are in terms of customer service, the fees charged, and any ‘extras’ offered to clients, such as free insurance cover.

 There are five key factors to take into account when choosing which company structure to use: